maitria/packthread/README.md

 ####  if, if-not, if-let, when, when-not, when-let:

-The value is threaded through the then and else clauses independently, leaving the test conditions alone.
-If an else clause is missing, it is will be supplied as though the value had been threaded through identity in that case.
+The value is threaded through the *then* and *else* clauses independently, leaving the test conditions alone.
+If an else clause is missing, it is will be supplied as though the value had been threaded through `identity`.

 For example,